miburke/dci-rhel-agent/README.md

 All provision jobs in the same topic will run concurrently, but each topic will run consecutively.
 Running two instances of the agent simultaneously with different settings files is possible.
 If you do this a best practice is to separate the settings by topic.  ie: settings-rhel8.yml and settings-rhel9.yml and run them with --config settings-rhel8.yml for example.

-#### Red Hat HW Certification tests

-The DCI RHEL agent offers a suite of tests from the Red Hat HW certification tests.
-These tests can be enabled via `settings.yml` file by adding `dci_rhel_agent_cert: true`.
-The tests will be run after the test system is provisioned.
-Test results will be uploaded to DCI and are available to both the partner and Red Hat.
-By enabling these tests a partner is able to catch any errors they may need to address before participating in the official HW certification process through Red Hat and get a head start on any formal HW certification plans that a partner may have.
-This test suite will be updated regularly and is a subset of the full test suite which would be required for official certification, which depends on the type of hardware to be certified.
-The DCI cert test suite contains a set of tests applicable to all hardware.
-Currently, the suite of tests includes:

-Non-interactive tests:

-- memory
-- core
-- cpuscaling
-- fv_core
-- fv_memory
-- fv_cpu_pinning
-- hw_profiler
-- sw_profiler

-Storage tests:

-- STORAGE
-- SATA
-- SATA_SSD
-- SAS

-In addition to these tests, the info, self-check, and sosreport tests are mandatory and will execute every test run.

-Further information the tests noted can be found at: https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux_hardware_certification/7.18/html-single/test_suite_user_guide/index#sect-User_Guide-Appendixes-Hardware_Test_Procedures

-#### How to skip Red Hat CKI tests ?

-Some users might want to skip the cki tests suite.
-This can be done via `settings.yml` file by adding `dci_rhel_agent_cki: false`.

 #### How to add tags to a job ?

 If you want to associate tags to jobs you can edit the file `settings.yml` and add your tags in the `dci_tags` list.